 - Gravy base (refrigerate until ready to use)

-- Chop up onions, celery and garlic for stuffing, refrigerate
+- Chop up onions and celery for stuffing, refrigerate

-- Prep creamed corn in a pot and refrigerate
+- Prep creamed corn in a pot or slow cooker (depending on which cooking method you choose), refrigerate

-- At night, take turkey out of brine and prep with mustard butter- set uncovered in fridge to dry out skin (this process makes the skin crispy when baked).
+- At night, take turkey out of brine and prep with mustard butter in roasting pan, set uncovered in fridge to dry out skin (this process helps drain excess salty brine out of the turkey and also makes the skin crispy when baked)

 Thanksgiving Day Schedule